codenart/codenart.github.io/_posts/4-javascript/2017-08-28-javascript-2-type-variable.md

 Well, actually, I'm not a fan of using academic words to describe things.
 Because those words make everything looks ugly.
 Let's keep using the simple word `type` and ignore the ugly sentence above.
-We're gonna find another way to grasp it. :D
+We're gonna find another way to fully grasp it. :D